 Smart Ways to Influence Social Media Traffic

-With the meteoric rise of Facebook, Instagram and Pinterest the rules for spreading your message online have changed.
+With the meteoric rise of social media like Facebook, Instagram and Pinterest the rules for spreading your message online have changed.

 It’s no longer about simply optimizing content and building links for Google.

-Popular social media posts get substantial traffic in the thousands which can work financially.
-In case you “get viral” you’ll get people flocking to your site from all over the Web.
+Popular social media posts get substantial traffic in the thousands.
+This can work financially.
+In case you “go viral” you’ll get people flocking to your site from all over the Web.

 When you have CPM (cost per mille, paid per 1000 impressions) ads on your blog or publication you earn money even when the visitors don’t convert to sales.